-Figure 83: Optimum fork ride performance
+Figure 100: Optimum fork ride performance

-6.5.13.1 Adjusting the Suntour fork rebound damping
+6.5.13.1 Adjusting the Suntour fork rebound damping Only applies to pedelecs with this equipment

-Figure 84: Example of Suntour rebound screw (1)
+Figure 101: Example of Suntour rebound screw (1)

-- ✓ The fork sag is adjusted. - 1 Turn the rebound screw in a clockwise direction to the closed position until it stops. - 2 Turn the rebound screw slightly in an anticlockwise direction. - Adjust the rebound damping in such a way that the fork rebounds quickly, but without bottoming out upwards.
+- ✓ The fork sag is adjusted. - 1 Turn the rebound screw in a clockwise direction to the closed position until it stops. - 2 Turn the rebound screw slightly in an anticlockwise direction. - ⇒ Adjust the rebound damping in such a way that the fork rebounds quickly, but without bottoming out upwards.
 Bottoming out refers to when the fork rebounds too quickly and stops moving abruptly once it has reached the full rebound distance.
 You can hear and feel a slight impact when this happens.